 “An individual who commits an assault or an assault and battery in violation of subsection (2), and who has previously been convicted of assaulting or assaulting and battering his or her spouse, and individual with whom he or she has or has had a dating relationship, an individual with whom he or she has had a child in common, or a resident or former resident of his or her household, under any of the following, may be punished by imprisonment for not more than 1 year or a fine of not more than $1,000.00 or both….”

-Anyone charged with a second offense for domestic violence is not eligible for the deferral deal under MCL 769.4a:
+Anyone charged with a second offense of domestic violence is not eligible for the deferral deal under MCL 769.4a:

 “[t]here shall be only 1 discharge and dismissal under this section with respect to any individual.
 Meaning you can only get the deferral once in your lifetime.Â

-If you have pled guilty or get found guilty of a domestic violence charge and never got the deferral, it gets determined that you have a prior “assaultive crime” conviction.
+If you have pled guilty or were found guilty of a domestic violence charge and never got the deferral, it gets determined that you have a prior “assaultive crime” conviction.

 Domestic Violence Felony Charges